APT & Targeted Attacks

 Living up to its cybermercenary label, Void Balaur does not limit itself to the geopolitical scene.
 Organizations that have access to a large amount of private information are also frequent victims of the group.
 These targets belong to different industries such as the telecommunications, retail, financial, medical, and even the biotech sectors.
-Organizational leaders and employees that are heavily involved with the company’s core business are amongst the threat actor’s favoured targets, since these individuals will likely have access to the kind of information the group seeks.
+Organizational leaders and employees that are heavily involved with the company’s core business are among the threat actor’s favored targets, since these individuals will likely have access to the kind of information the group seeks.

 Curtailing cybermercenary attacks